E-Cigarettes have been around since 2006, and by the name alone most people would assume there’s nicotine in the product.

 In a recent study, the Centers for Disease Control and Prevention (CDC) reported that 2.55 million U.S. middle and high school students used e-cigarettes in the last 30 days.
 Of those numbers, approximately four in 10 reported frequent use and approximately one in four reported daily use.

 The liquid used in vaping contains nicotine.
 One of the issues is that the Federal Food and Drug Administration (FDA) does not regulate these products.
 Therefore, the amount of nicotine is not known.
 Some products contain the same or even more than the amount found in cigarettes.

-Even the FDA doesn’t want your children using these products.
-In late July, the FDA released new anti-vaping commercials warning of the dangers of vaping.
+Even the FDA doesn’t want your children using these products., they released anti-vaping commercials warning of the dangers of vaping.

 Joyce describes the dangers of this practice, saying, “Vaping doesn’t involve burning—it turns a liquid into aerosol before it is inhaled.
 The aerosol is not harmless water vapor, it contains particles of nicotine, toxic chemicals to help the body ingest the nicotine and sometimes even heavy metals.”

 Many of the products in vaping liquid have been linked to cancer, as well as respiratory and heart diseases.
 Long-term studies on the effect of vaping have not taken place because the product has not been on the market long enough and is not FDA approved.
 Experts believe the addiction to vaping may also be harder to kick than cigarette use.
 Most of the pharmaceuticals used to help adults quit smoking are not approved for people under the age of 18.